 Gov.uk have a good guide that covers holiday pay when you're leaving employment - you can find it here.

-Why is the statutory minimum required?
+Why is a notice period required?

 The statutory minimum notice period is there to protect both you and your employer.
 Without it, someone's going to get the raw end of the deal.